 Parking 17.30.030(D) 17.30.060(I)(1)(d) 1.
 At least two off-street parking spaces shall be provided for the accessory dwelling unit, in addition to the parking required for the principal dwelling unit.
 The parking space(s): a.
 Shall be dedicated solely for use by the accessory dwelling unit residents. b.
 Shall have a defined hardened surface such as, but not limited to, pavement, concrete (pervious or impervious) or gravel. c.
 May be located in a garage, carport, or in an off-street area reserved for vehicle parking. d.
 Shall be independent of the principal unit's parking spaces, which means access to the accessory dwelling unit's parking spaces shall not require crossing over any part of a parking space serving the principal unit nor may the accessory unit's parking spaces be located in tandem to the principal unit's spaces. e.
 May encroach into a side yard setback area only if no structures are within thirteen feet of the property line.
 2. When an accessory dwelling unit is located on a lot adjacent to an alley, access to the parking space(s) shall be from the alley unless topography makes such access infeasible.
-Uses А. The following uses are prohibited on lots with an accessory dwelling unit: 17.30.080 1.
+Uses 17.30.080 A. The following uses are prohibited on lots with an accessory dwelling unit: 17.30.000 1.
 SFR cottages.
 2. Townhouse.
 3. Multifamily.
 4. Extended family dwelling unit.
 5. Family day care home.
 6. Group care facility.
 7. Housing for people with functional disabilities.
 8. Retirement apartments and/or housing.
-9. Rooming and boarding. Β. No more than one home occupation may be located on a lot where an accessory dwelling unit is located.
-Structure Exterior 1.
-New exterior construction shall be similar to exterior appearance of principal Standards (17.30.060(B) dwelling unit.
+9. Rooming and boarding. В. No more than one home occupation may be located on a lot where an accessory dwelling unit is located.
+Structure Exterior Standards 1.
+New exterior construction shall be similar to exterior appearance of principal dwelling unit.
+(17.30.060(B) 2.
+The roof pitch shall be similar to the predominant roof pitch of the principal dwelling unit.